House of Terror Museum: History, Exhibits, and Visitor Information

 Getting There

-The museum's location on Andrássy Avenue makes it easily accessible by public transport.
-Take the historic Millennium Underground (M1 yellow line) to Vörösmarty utca station, or catch Tram 4 or 6 to Oktogon stop.
-Both options place you within a short walk of the museum entrance.
+The museum is right on Andrássy Avenue, so it's easy to reach by public transport.
+Take the old Millennium Underground (M1 yellow line) to Vörösmarty utca station, or hop on Tram 4 or 6 to Oktogon stop.
+Both put you just a short walk from the entrance.

 Ticket Purchase and Timing